 - The cat has flu-like symptoms

-Any systemic infection has the potential to cause eye problems, but there are four common diseases vet’s encounter regularly.
+Any systemic infection can cause eye problems, but there are 4 diseases that vets encounter regularly.
 These include:

-Many cats contract feline herpesvirus 1 (FHV-1) at some point in their lives (even cats who’ve been vaccinated against it).
-Once contracted, FHV-1 can remain dormant for many years – sometimes a whole lifetime.
-If the virus flares up, this can cause flu-like symptoms as well as eye discharge.
+Many cats contract feline herpesvirus 1 (FHV-1) at some point in their lives.
+Once contracted, FHV-1 can remain dormant for many years.
+If the virus flares up, this can cause flu-like symptoms and eye discharge.

 But what causes HPV-1 to flare up?
 Often, stress is the cause.
-Humans with the herpes simplex virus often have a flare-up of cold sores when they are particularly stressed, so it’s no surprise that stress affects cats in a similar way.
+Humans with the herpes simplex virus often have a flare-up of cold sores when stressed, so it’s no surprise that stress affects cats similarly.

 Noisy households can be a source of stress for older cats.
 Also, senior cats may struggle to access their food bowl or litter box if they have joint pain.
-This can cause them to feel very anxious, so make sure your cat can access everything she needs in the household.
+This can cause them to feel very anxious, so ensure your cat can access everything it needs in the household.

 As well as causing conjunctivitis, FHV-1 is known to cause keratitis and corneal eye ulcers.

-According to icatcare, feline calicivirus (FCV) is extremely contagious between cats (though not communicable between cats and humans).
+According to icatcare, feline calicivirus (FCV) is contagious among cats.
 FCV will almost always cause an upper respiratory tract infection and conjunctivitis (runny, inflamed eyes).
-Notable symptoms include: